 From 2004 – 2007 Professor David King was Course Director of the University of Salford MA music programme – the largest externally delivered music education programme linked with the Ministry of Defence (United Kingdom) and Her Majesty’s Royal Marines.

 In 2002 Professor David King was appointed Conductor and Musical Director of the ‘Massed Bands of the North West of England’ performing in the closing ceremony of the Commonwealth Games in Manchester.
 He was also guest conductor at the World Expo, Switzerland 2002.

-David King has represented England in the European Brass Band Championships as a conductor on twelve occasions winning the title an unprecedented ten times.
+David King has represented England in the European Brass Band Championships as a conductor on thirteen occasions winning the title an unprecedented ten times.